-- 1. Litters made from hardwood, such as Aspen. - 2.
-Wood stove pellets made from compressed hardwoods.
-Wood stove pellets are sold at home improvement stores (in the seasonal department) or stores that sell wood stoves.
-In some areas this product is only available in the fall and winter months. - Products made from recycled, shredded or compressed newspaper, e.g., Yesterday's News or Carefresh, are excellent choices.
-These litters are biodegradable, dust-free and nontoxic, and are safe even if your rabbit should take a nibble.
-These litters are also absorbent and will control odours well.
+- 1 Litters made from hardwood, such as Aspen. - 2.
+Wood pellets made from compressed hardwoods.
+Wood stove pellets are sold at home improvement stores or stores that sell wood stoves.
+Stall bedding for horses is available at tack shops or farm stores. - 3.
+Products made from recycled, shredded or compressed newspaper, e.g., Yesterdays News or Carefresh, are excellent choices.
+These litters

-4. Newspaper with hay layered on top.
+- are biodegradable, dust-free and nontoxic, and are safe even if your rabbit should take a nibble.
+These litters are also absorbent and will control odours well. - 4.
+Newspaper with hay layered on top.
 If you have a source of inexpensive hay (such as a local farm), then using hay and newspaper in your rabbit's box is very economical and nontoxic.
 Don't worry, your rabbit will know better than to eat the soiled parts.
 If you choose this option, the litterbox will need to be cleaned every day to prevent odours.

-Note: Don't be surprised if your rabbit samples the new litter, However, if he decides to feast on the litter (unless you use hay on top of newsprint and he's eating the hay), then you need to choose a new litter.
+Note: Don't be surprised if your rabbit samples the new litter.
+However, if he decides to feast on the litter (unless you use hay on top of newsprint and he's eating the hay), then you need to choose a new litter.
 You can prevent your rabbit from eating his litter by placing a grid made of hardware cloth (without sharp edges) or hard plastic (such as the hard plastic grids that cover fluorescent lights) on top of the litter.